Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - PR, DR, TR, IR\ |br|\ |lb|
        PR_P1, DR_D1

-\*Full_Content_Databases may also use Data_Type Database in the Master Title Report if this report is offered.
+\*Full_Content_Databases may also use Data_Type Database in the Title Report if this report is offered.
 All other Host_Types MUST report Investigations and Requests either with the title-level Data_Types (e.g. Journal for a journal article or Book for a book, from Host_Type A&I_Database, Aggregated_Full_Content, Discovery_Service, eBook, eBook_Collection and eJournal), or with the item-level Data_Types (e.g. Article for an article or Multimedia for a video from Host_Type Data_Repository, Multimedia, Multimedia_Collection, Repository and Scholarly_Collaboration_Network).
 These Data_Types MUST be used across all reports required for compliance to ensure a consistent reporting.

 .. _section-types: